avish-attri/Data-Analyst-Job-Analysis/readme.md

 ## 2. How are in-demand skills trending for Data Analysts?

-I analyzed job postings to identify the most in-demand skills for Data Analyst roles in India.
+I analyzed job postings to identify the most in-demand skills for Data Analyst roles in United States.
 I filtered and extracted the top skills by month, and visualized trends to understand how skill demand changes over time.
 This helps highlight which skills are most valuable for aspiring data professionals to focus on.